-CHILD DEVELOPMENT/PRESCHOOL

-The Child Development/Preschool Program offers an opportunity for training, experience and time with children as students learn a variety of skills in the childcare field.
-In addition to developing professional skills in this rewarding field, students have an opportunity to develop competency in basic principles of child growth and development, engage in hands-on experiences with 3, 4 and 5 year-olds in KACC's onsite preschool lab and actively participate in planning and implementing activities within our lab.

-Students gain skills and knowledge in areas such as guiding the behavior of children, child growth and development, preschool operation, safety procedures, first aid knowledge and are exposed to a variety of career profiles in home, public and private teaching settings.
-The student plans and implements activities designed as formal lesson plans, to be utilized in the preschool.
-Students experience acting as both a teaching team-member and a leader.
-Second-year students may have an opportunity to gain experience through an internship/job shadowing at a local daycare/preschool facility.
+CHILD DEVELOPMENT PRESCHOOL • Students develop competency in basic principles of child growth and development, engage in hands-on experiences with 3, 4 and 5 year-olds in KACC's onsite preschool lab and actively participate in planning and implementing activities within our lab.
+Students learn to guide the behavior of children, preschool operation, safety procedures, first aid knowledge and are exposed to a variety of career profiles in home, public and private teaching settings.
+Students plan and implement activities designed as formal lesson plans, to be utilized in the preschool.
+Students experience acting as both a teaching team-member and a leader. • Second-year students may have an opportunity to gain experience through an internship/job shadowing at a local day-care/preschool facility.
+KACC ADDITIONAL STUDENT FEE: